Desire discrepancy: Prevalence

 This disorder is more prevalent in older men aged between 66 and 74 years old (41%) and fewer young men aged between 18 and 24 (6%).
 Overall, however, this condition only affects a small proportion of the male population (1.8%) for men aged between 16 and 44.
 Prevalence also varies cross culturally with higher rates experienced in men from Southeast Asia (28%) compared to Northern European men (12.5%).

 Desire discrepancy and gender

 Gender differences

 Gender differences exist in the frequency of experiencing sexual desire, with men showing a higher frequency than women in all stages of relationships.
 Furthermore, there are gender differences in the causes attributed to sexual desire.
 Men are more likely to consider their sexual desire to stem from erotic environmental factors whereas women are more likely to view interpersonal factors and intimacy as playing a greater role in their sexual desire.
 Men are known to desire the same frequency of sexual intercourse in their current relationship and this is persistent one year later.
 However women have low sexual desires as the relationship length continues.
+This is thought to be in part due to inequitable household labor in domestic relationships.
+More equitable household labor distribution is associated with higher dyadic desire in women in heterosexual relationships.

 Between both men and women, it has been found that vaginal sex, kissing and sexually stimulating caressing have been positively associated with no discrepancy between desired and actual frequency of sexual intercourse (otherwise referred to as sexual satisfaction).